9 Factors to Consider When Buying a Wall-Mounted Air Conditioner

 Buying a Wall-Mounted Air Conditioner

-1. Type of Wall-Mounted Air Conditioner
+1. Types of Wall-Mounted Air Conditioners

 One of the first decisions you need to make is about the type of wall-mounted AC that you want.
 There are three main types of wall-mounted air conditioners: